Optimize your business: use unlimited savings with Pazago fulfilled now!

 But not all containers are the same.
 Today, let's dive into SOC containers (Shipper-Owned Containers) and discover how they differ from the more common COC (Carrier-Owned Container) and why you might consider owning one.

-What Exactly Is SOC Containers?
+What Exactly Are SOC Containers?

 It is a shipping container owned by the shipper rather than the shipping line.
 This distinction means you're not just renting space on a ship; you own the container where your goods travel.